Anjeza Shahini: 2003–2009

-2010–present
+2010s

 In 2010, Shahini finished her contract with Eurostar and became an independent artist.
 In the same year she completed her studies in International Relations at the European University of Tirana.
 In 2011, she participated for the first time in Top Fest performing a duet with Kosovo band Dren Abazi & Zig Zag Orchestra.
 Their song "Ti dhe une" got "Best Interpretation" award.
 A music video was released after in partnership with "PinkMoon" production.
 In 2012, she released the ballad "Te desha shume", composed by Endrit Shani and produced by Sebastian Video Production.